Why We Often Choose the Wrong Life Partner

 The Problems of Our Childhood in Our Response to Compelling Characters

-Our problem stems from our continuous response and behavior to compelling characters same way we did as children when the templates for such characters were being formed.
+Our problem stems from our continuous response and behavior to compelling characters the same way we did as children when the templates for such characters were being formed.

 Take for example one who has to deal with an irate parent who would usually raise their voice.
 We still loved them; with our response and reaction being that they were angry because we must have been guilty.
 We thus become humbled and timid.